Minnesota Bumble Bee Atlas

 Adopt a grid cell

 Volunteers without a permit may adopt a purple grid cell that contains a red patch, but must conduct their surveys outside of the land covered rusty patched bumble bee zones.
-Collection in these areas requires special care, so volunteers adopting those grid cells must commit to attending a brief training session on May 15.
-If unable to attend, contact us for alternatives.
-Please see the Events page for more details.
+Collection in these areas requires special care, so volunteers adopting those grid cells must commit to attending a brief training session held annually in early June or review the recording, available on our Online Training page.
+Please see the Events page for more details about other training sessions.

-Where we need your help: Our goal for 2022 is to conduct surveys in grid cells that were not surveyed in 2021.
+Where we need your help: Our goal is to conduct surveys in grid cells that were not surveyed in the previous year.
 These priority regions include biologically unique landscapes or ecoregions that are relatively under surveyed.
-Surveys in northern Minnesota are particlarly relevant for examining populations of the yellow banded bumble bee, a species has experienced severe decline but can still be common in some areas.
+Surveys in northern Minnesota are particularly relevant for examining populations of the yellow banded bumble bee, a species has experienced severe decline but can still be common in some areas.
 Surveys in southwestern Minnesota could help document populations of the American bumble bee and the southern plains bumble bee.
 Many parts of the northwestern part of Minnesota have never been surveyed!

 Step 1: Find your desired grid cell